Bira/octopus-carnival/_drafts/wir-mm-4e-flameskull.md

 Regeneration in 4e is actually similar to 3.5's Fast Healing.
 Monsters with regeneration regain the specified amount of HP at the start of their turn as long as their current HP total is above 0.
 That's it!
-Any other associated bells and whistles like the troll's ability to come back from death will be listed as separate traits.
+Any other associated bells and whistles like those of trolls will be listed as separate traits.

 Back to the flameskull: it attacks with a weak Fiery Bite in melee or a much better Flame Ray (Ranged 10 vs. Reflex) at range.
 Once per encounter it can use